Lovepreet1307/Above_Ground_BioMass_Prediction/README.md

 - **Simple Averaging** of predictions from Stage 1 models is used.
   - No second-stage meta-models are trained.
   - This approach stabilizes predictions and reduces overfitting.

+# Requirements

+To run this project, you need the following Python packages:

+- numpy
+- pandas
+- scikit-learn
+- xgboost
+- joblib

 ---